Iyamari is a Japanese contemporary artist with a thriving career going back as far as 2008.

-Her artistic expression spans a variety of media, including multimedia presentations.
-Notably, she is the founder and director of the Telescore Project, which brings together artists and performers from diverse disciplines, including dance, music, and even software programming.
+The artistic expression of Iyamari spans a variety of media, including multimedia presentations.
+Notably, Iyamari is the founder and director of the Telescore Project, which brings together artists and performers from diverse disciplines, including dance, music, and even software programming.

 /participated as a curator and an artist